Wildcat Falls – Cleveland, South Carolina

 The lower section of Wildcat Falls, also called Wildcat Wayside Falls and Wildcat Branch Falls, can be seen right off the Cherokee Foothills Scenic Highway (SC 11) in Greenville County.
 No hiking is required to enjoy this portion of the waterfall, which means anyone can go!

 The falls, which are part of the Mountain Bridge Wilderness Area, are managed by South Carolina’s state park system.
 There are actually three tiers in all, each of which is fed by Wildcat Branch Creek, one of the tributaries of the South Saluda River.
-The waterfall visible from the road, shown above, tumbles 30 feet before landing in a shallow granite pool.
+The waterfall visible from the road, shown above and below, tumbles 30 feet before landing in a shallow granite pool.
 The lower falls stand perpendicular to SC 11, and like most falls, they are best viewed after a hard rain.

 Climbing a quarter of a mile further, one comes to the base of Upper Wildcat Falls, not shown.
 This tier descends in a 100-foot free-fall.
 Its crest is extraordinarily dangerous and has been the site of numerous fatal accidents.
 Rescue officials warn that no degree of caution can protect someone from tragedy at this slippery location.
 Although warning signs have been erected, they are commonly vandalized or stolen.
 Please exercise extreme caution when visiting Upper Wildcat Falls and enjoy the view only from its base.
 The park system has closed the path after this point due to the danger of crossing the fall’s boulders.